Table of Contents

 How to Crate Train an Adult Beagle?

-You can also accustom a grown up Beagle to a crate.
+You can also accustom a grown up Beagle to a cage.
 First, use the same technique as for puppies.
 Make sure your dog walks safely into the crate after a toy or food without closing the doors.
 This is not difficult if you only feed him (!) in the crate.

-After two or three days of training, encourage your dog to enter the crate without throwing anything or showing anything in his hand – food or toy should only appear when he enters the crate.
+After two or three days of training, encourage your dog to enter the crate without throwing anything or showing anything in his hand – Beagle food or toy should only appear when he enters the crate.

 A couple days more – and put him there by order and feed or give him a toy.
 Sit next to the crate without closing the doors.
 During the week of this exercise gradually increase the time your dog staying is in the crate.